-More can be created however to do this the fluorescent pigment needs to be mixed with conventional colours.
+More can be created however to do this the fluorescent pigment needs to be mixed with conventional colors.

-This causes there to be less fluorescent pigment in the final colour, so it will appear less bright.
+This causes there to be less fluorescent pigment in the final color, so it will appear less bright.

 This is why we recommend sticking with these shades.
-By combining them with other colours you can create a massive variety of different effects & designs.
+By combining them with other colors you can create a massive variety of different effects & designs.

 Get some fluorescent stickers